qexat/lexie/README.md

 # lexie

-a ML-style programming language based on the calculus of inductive constructions type theory
+a ML-style programming language based on the calculus of constructions type theory

 still very early in its development so don't expect much